Little 500: Little 500 bikes

-Little 500 bikes are identical, single-speed (46x18), coaster brake racing bicycles with 700c wheels, 32mm tires and flat rubber pedals.
+Little 500 bicycles are standardized, single-speed, coaster brake racing bicycles with a 46x18 gearing, 700c wheels, 32mm tires and flat rubber pedals.
 The unusual specification originated with the famous AMF Roadmaster bicycles of the 1960s and 1970s, once the sole bicycle type used in the event.
 The men's and women's version differs only in frame size.
 Every year a new version of the specified bicycle type is purchased, with two given to each team.
 A deposit of $400 must be placed for both bikes.
 At the end of the season, teams are given the option to keep their race bikes or to return them to IUSF in exchange for their deposit.
 Returned former race bikes are kept at the track and rented out to teams that lack bicycles meeting Little 500 specifications.
+The current specification supplier is State Bicycle Company.

 Eligibility

 Several criteria must be met by a student who desires to participate as a rider in the Little 500: